Leptogenesis in exponential $f(R)$ gravity model: Gravitational Baryogenesis with Exponential Gravity

 \subsection{Decoupling Temperature $T_D$ for non SUSY model}

-Here we consider the lepton number violating decay of heavy right handed neutrino $N$ to Higgs field $\phi$ and light active neutrino $\nu_{L\alpha}$ with Yukawa coupling for these fields as $\lambda$.
+Here, we consider the lepton number violating decay of the heavy right-handed neutrino $N$ to the Higgs field $\phi$ and light active neutrino $\nu_{L\alpha}$ with Yukawa coupling for these fields as $\lambda$.
 The decay width $\Gamma_N$ for $N$ is

-and the Hubble parameter is related to $T$ as follows:
+and the Hubble parameter $H$ is related to $T$ as follows: